Legacy Reserves: Abandon Ship Or Full Steam Ahead?

 - 9 horizontal San Andres drilling locations on the Central Basin Platform that leverage Legacy's existing infrastructure and have attractive offset development economics.

-- Reduced commodity price risk by adding 5,300 Bbls/d of 2018 WTI crude oil swaps at average swap price of $52.97 per barrel.
+- Reduced commodity price risk by adding 5,300 Bbls/d of 2018 WTI crude oil swaps at an average swap price of $52.97 per barrel.

 - Increased oil production to a record 14,380 Bbls/d, a 25% increase relative to Q2 2017.